Performing Arts at Kinver includes Music, Drama & Dance

 Students enjoy performing at presentation evenings, Christmas concerts and at Kinver Country Fayre to name just a few.

-All String instrumental lessons are offered for free through the Invictus ‘Big String Project’.
+String instruments, please not string lessons are offered for free through the Invictus ‘Big String Project’.

 Drama is a growing area at Kinver High as it has recently been introduced to our curriculum.